-$^{3}$ Unclassifiable partners are those for which processed information returns do not report the type of entity associated with a particular taxpayer identification number.
+$^{^{3}}$ Unclassifiable partners are those for which processed information returns do not report the type of entity associated with a particular taxpayer identification number.

-&lt;sup>4We use the available information to approximate taxes paid on this income.
-Section 3.1.1 describes how we treat unclassifiable income and appendix A.1 describes how we treat nontransparent partnerships.
+4We use the available information to approximate taxes paid on this income.
+Section 3.1.1 describes how we treat unclassifiable income and appendix A describes how we treat circular partnerships.